 Tiffany Banner had to find a large variety of costumes, ranging from military uniforms to wedding outfits, and from smart to zany.
 Tiffany also coped very well with the hair designs and makeup.

 With such a large cast entering the auditorium from the rear, the lighting gantry, as well as several points around the stage it kept the audience’s interest and excitement flowing.
 This extra movement and crowd scenes were supervised by Ellin Sears and Sarah Courtis who made the interaction look and flow normally.
 Excellent.

 With two intricate plays, each with large casts, Director Melissa Merchant had a major task on her hands.
 Should she take the easy way out with one cast throughout?
 Or give all the students in the unit a chance at fame?
-So, with 29 characters in the two plays Melissa went forth bravely and gave everyone a part.
-Inevitably, there was the enthusiastic student who had learnt his lines perfectly, projected quite well but missed out on the body movement and an understanding of the dialogue’s emotional content.
+So, with 29 characters in the two plays, Melissa went forth bravely and gave everyone a part.
+Inevitably, there was the enthusiastic student who had learnt his lines perfectly, and projected quite well but missed out on the body movement and an understanding of the dialogue’s emotional content.
 A couple of actors needed to concentrate on their diction skills.
 On the other hand, most of the actors captured the flow of Shakespeare’s couplets and hidden innuendos perfectly.
 The Bard’s lines need to be delivered more slowly and precisely than for most modern productions, in order that the intricate relationships and the rich dialogue can be understood.
-Even in anger the vocal pace should be controlled.
-Having said all of this BOTH plays were top rate.
+Even in anger, the vocal pace should be controlled.
+Having said all of this BOTH plays were top-rate.
 Each cast had genuine chemistry and great pace; the plays flowed beautifully.